 6 cups of chicken or turkey broth

-⅓ cup long or medium grain white rice (uncooked and not converted)
+⅓ cup long or medium-grain raw white rice (not converted)

 1 teaspoon of salt (optional)